siggame/Cadre/Games/Stumped/rules.md

 In addition, Beavers can do things.
 Such eager beavers!

 * **Move**: Moves the Beaver to a nearby adjacent Tile.
 Costs 2 Actions, or 1 when moving down a river, or 3 when moving up a river.
-* **Harvest** Chews on a Tree or munches on Food, must be adjacent.
+* **Harvest**: Chews on a Tree or munches on Food, must be adjacent.
-* **Attack** Attacks another Beaver (must be adjacent) for damage to their health.
+* **Attack**: Attacks another Beaver (must be adjacent) for damage to their health.
-* **Build Lodge** Requires exponential cost. branches to use, and establishes a Lodge on this Tile.
+* **Build Lodge**: Requires exponential cost. branches to use, and establishes a Lodge on this Tile.
 The first lodge is free.
-* **Drop** Drops the some branches/food this Beaver is holding onto the Beavers current tile or a ajacent one.
+* **Drop**: Drops the some branches/food this Beaver is holding onto the Beavers current tile or a ajacent one.
 Dropped food in water disappear instantly.
 Drops branches do not.
 Food dropped on land die off 1 per turn.
-* **Pickup** Picks up all the branches/food from the Tile the Beaver is on (must not be holding anything)
+* **Pickup**: Picks up all the branches/food from the Tile the Beaver is on (must not be holding anything)

 ### Job